-Laurie Cosmo is a university lecturer at the Leiden University Centre for the Arts in Society and a member of the research group in Museums, Collections and Society.
+Laurie Kalb Cosmo is a university lecturer in art history at the Leiden Centre for the Arts in Society (LUCAS) and member of the Research Group in Museums, Collections and Society.

 Fields of interest